 Hope is the belief that your future can be brighter and better than your past and that you actually have a role to play in making it better.

 Here at the Nampa Family Justice Center, our goal is to invest in our youth who have experienced abuse or trauma throughout their childhood to give them hope, leadership, and a bigger and brighter future.
 It costs $1000 for one child to attend Camp Hope and Pathway activities per year.
 Please considering sponsoring Camp Hope Idaho!
-Use our QR code!
+Click here to donate.

 Our goal is to invest one thousand dollars annually into individuals who have experienced abuse or trauma throughout their childhood to give them hope, leadership, and life experience and help provide a prosperous future for them.